-Here we will take a closer look at what color pooling is all about.
-We link you to resources... for learning how to crochet yarn pools.
+Here we will take a closer look at what color pooling is all about, including links to resources for learning how to crochet yarn pools.
 You will also find lots of great color pooling crochet patterns to get started with the technique .

 Color pooling, which is also called yarn pooling, is a specific technique for working with variegated yarns to create specific color-based designs in your work.
 The technique requires the use of variegated yarn that has a repeating sequence.

 Believe it or not, "pooling" has often been considered a negative thing in knitting and crochet.
 Variegated yarn naturally creates pools of color that some people have found unappealing.
 However, designers have turned that history on its head with "planned color pooling", in which you really have to plot out your design in advance to get the look that you're seeking.
 Although it requires planning, color pooling is typically done with very simple stitches so that you don't have to have extensive crochet knowledge to be able to execute this technique.

 People have been adjusting the natural pooling of yarn in myriad ways for a long time.
 The trend in this guide is specifically about how to create an argyle print using crochet color pooling.
 (Argyle may also be known by the names tartan and harlequin.)
 However, color pooling can be used to create a variety of different types of patterns, including stripes, and it can be done in both knitting and crochet.
 Elk Studio has some examples of crochet color pooling in the round that differ from the argyle print.

 To make the project in the picture, go to Crochet Scarf Color Pooling by Over the Apple Tree